gxiaokun/scop/README.md

 EXPERIMENT_OUTPUT_DIR=./test_run_results
 ```

-Required items are the chat model endpoint, API key, local embedding model path, dataset directory, artifact directory, and output directory.
+Set the chat-model endpoint and API key, the local embedding-model path, and the dataset, artifact, and output directories before running an experiment.
-The embedding model is loaded with `local_files_only=True`; therefore `EMBED_MODEL_PATH` must point to a locally available SentenceTransformer-compatible model.
+The embedding model is loaded with `local_files_only=True`, so `EMBED_MODEL_PATH` must point to a locally available SentenceTransformer-compatible model.

 ---

-## 3. Dataset Layout
+## Dataset Layout

 ```text
 DATASET_DIR/